amondnet/claude-lsp-cli/README.md

 # Start the enhanced server with all language support
 bun start

-# Or start the basic TypeScript/Python server
+# Or start the basic TypeScript server
 bun start:basic
 ```